 There are an additional four reports available only on the Business and Enterprise plans.

 Chat duration report

-Learn how long you chats take on average and check the times for each one of your agents to make sure that they solve cases as quickly as possible, but not rush through.
+Learn how long your chats take on average and check the times for each one of your agents to make sure that they solve cases as quickly as possible, but not rush through.
 Agent chatting time is the time your agents spent with the customers.
 Chat duration time includes agent chatting time plus the time spent in queues and chatting to bots.

 Response times reports